-There may be some qualifying requirements to be eligible for long term disability insurance benefits, such as being a “full-time” employee.
+There are usually non-medical requirements for long term disability insurance benefits, such as being a “full-time” employee.

 What You Need to Prove to Receive Benefits from Your Long Term Disability Policy